 Random Thoughts on a Full-Moon Night

 After dinner tonight, I went out of the house to find a beautiful full moon in the night sky.
 Immediately, random thoughts filled my mind; some good, some utterly corny.
-I believe thought that one can be forgiven for being corny on a night the moon lords over the darkness of the night sky.
+I believe you can forgive me for being corny on a night the moon lords over the darkness of the night sky.

-One of the advantages of living in the suburbs away from the glaring lights of the city and its pollution is being able to observe the magnificence of a full moon.
+One of the advantages of living in the suburbs away from the glare of city lights and its pollution is being able to observe the magnificence of a full moon.
 Even as I write, I look outside and find the streets covered with a silver filament of light.
 It is so beautiful.

-When I was still in college, I pass by a lake on my way home and on nights when the moon is at its brightest, it casts a reflection on the lake.
+When I was still in college, I used to pass by a lake on my way home, and on nights when the moon is at its brightest, it casts a reflection on the lake.
 It never failed to make me sigh.
-I always made sure that I sit on the side of the bus facing the lake every time I go home on a night like that just to see the sight.
+I always made sure I sat on the side of the bus facing the lake every time I went home on a night like that, just to see the sight.

-Young Filipino lovers of old probably met in secret and whispered sweet nothings while being illuminated by a silver disk in the sky and covered by shadows of trees and plants that capture some of the light.
+Young Filipino lovers of old probably met in secret and whispered sweet nothings while illuminated by a silver disk in the sky, but covered by the shadows of trees and plants that capture some of the light.

 Or did the Katipuneros meet under the moonlight as they planned their revolution to free us from our colonial masters?

-On several occasions, I find myself staring at the full moon and wonder whether this is the same moon looking down at my friends and loved ones in distant places.
+On several occasions, I find myself staring at the full moon and wonder whether this is the same moon that looks down on my friends and loved ones in distant places.
 I wonder whether they, just like me, are staring at the moon, struck by its beauty as it floats silently above us.

-Even if man have reached it and found that it is a cold desolate place, the moon will never cease to amuse me.
-In this age of the Internet, wireless communications and globalization, I still believe that the moon will remain a source of inspiration for people like me.
+Even though man has already been to the moon and discovered that it’s really just a cold, desolate place, it still fascinates me.
+In this age of the internet, wireless communication, and globalization, I still feel like the moon will always be a source of inspiration for people like me.

 Saturday, April 19, 2008